cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-stock-manager/README.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CPTHCDC382KVA
 Author URI: https://www.storeapps.org/
 Plugin URI: https://www.storeapps.org/woocommerce-plugins/?utm_source=wprepo&utm_medium=web&utm_campaign=wsm_readme
+Tags: woocommerce stock management, woocommerce stock manager, woocommerce product stock manager, woocommerce stock management free, woocommerce inventory management
-Tags: stock manager, woocommerce, stock management, inventory, products Requires at least: 5.0.0
+Requires at least: 5.0.0
-Tested up to: 5.8.2
+Tested up to: 6.0.3
 Requires PHP: 5.6
-Stable tag: 2.8.3
+Stable tag: 2.9.0
 License: GPLv3

+Best WooCommerce stock management plugin to manage and edit product stock and their variables from a single dashboard.
+Stock log, import/export, filters and more...

 == Description ==

-Stock Manager for WooCommerce allows you manage stock for products and their variables from one screen.
+Stock Manager is a powerful WooCommerce stock management plugin that allows you to manage product stock and their variations from one screen.

+Edit and manage product stock status, quantity, prices, SKU, taxes. etc., apply quick filters and view stock history, import and export stock data to CSV.

 > Stock Manager for WooCommerce plugin is completely Free to use.
 > There's no paid or Pro version of this plugin.

-####What you can do using Stock Manager for WooCommerce

-**Manage following product fields:**
+####WooCommerce stock management dashboard

+You don’t need to visit each product page to view and edit stock fields.
+Stock Manager plugin provides a dashboard to view all product stock and inventory information details at one place...and some cool features:

+- **Table editor** - Make edits to stock data using table cells and dropdown.
+Simple and fast.
+- **Inline edit** - Create, remove or update as many stock items.
+You can save each product or variations separately or save all displayed data at once.
+- **Stock and price management** - Navigate through the dashboard and make edits to the following product stock data fields:
-* SKU
+-- SKU
-* Product name
+-- Product name
-* Tax status
+-- Tax status
-* Tax class
+-- Tax class
-* Shipping class
+-- Shipping class
-* Price
+-- Price
-* Sale price
+-- Sale price
-* Weight
+-- Weight
-* Manage stock
+-- Manage stock
-* Stock status
+-- Stock status
-* Backorders
+-- Backorders
-* Stock
+-- Stock

-**Additionally, you can:**

-* Display product thumbnail image
-* Filter products by type, category, stock manage or stock status
-* Sort products by name
-* Search products by name or SKU
-* Show/hide columns for better usability
+- **Support for all product types** - Simple, variable, external/affiliate, grouped...
+- **Admin columns**  - Show/hide columns based on your requirements, thus making the dashboard look clean.
+- **Pre-defined Search Filters** - The plugin gives you three predefined filters (facets) – Product Category, Product Type and Stock Status to make edits.
+You can also search and sort using SKU and product name.
+- View **product thumbnail image.**
-* Edit the variations for variable product after clicking on "Show variables" button
+- Edit the variations for variable products after clicking on the “Show variables” button.
-* Save each product or variation separately, or save all displayed data

-#### ➡️ Manage custom fields

-> To manage custom field(s) from any post type like Products, Orders, Coupons, Subscriptions, Bookings, Memberships, etc,
-> use our **another free** plugin [Smart Manager for WooCommerce](https://wordpress.org/plugins/smart-manager-for-wp-e-commerce/).

-**Product stock history**
+####Product stock history

-In Stock log page, you can see the products stock history.
+Stock Manager for WooCommerce plugin provides a **Stock log page**, wherein you can see each product’s stock history.
+This helps you track the stock movement for each product.

-**Import/Export**
+###Import/Export

-With Stock Manager for WooCommerce plugin, it is possible export all stock data of your shop, edit them and import back with CSV file.
+Export all stock data of your shop, edit them and import back with a CSV file.
 (This feature needs refactoring, so use this only on your own risk).

 * Export file structure: